-Thus, as an example, if the effects of renewable energy development projects are assessed to have significant potential cumulative impacts in a particular geographical area or nationally (e.g. by destroying habitat for endangered wildlife species), these impacts may be even more significant (and may even threaten extinction of a species in an area or nationally) when the cumulative impacts arising from developments in other, non-energy sectors, are also taken into account.
-Thus, an SEA must look beyond the specific energy transition PPP it is concerned with and consider whether implementing other energy PPPs as well as non-energy PPPs may compound potential cumulative impacts.
+Thus, as an example, if the implementation of a renewable energy PPP (through a future suite of projects and associated infrastructure) is assessed to have significant potential cumulative impacts in a particular geographical area or nationally (e.g. by destroying habitat for endangered wildlife species), these impacts may be even more significant (and may even threaten extinction of a species in an area or nationally) when the cumulative impacts arising from developments in other, non-energy sectors, are also taken into account.
+Thus, an SEA must look beyond the specific energy transition PPP it is concerned with and consider whether implementing other energy PPPs, as well as non-energy PPPs, may compound potential cumulative impacts.
+Done well and early enough, SEA can avoid the cumulative impacts of multiple individual renewable energy projects by providing siting criteria before individual project level decisions are made.

-Through addressing potential cumulative impacts, a SEA can recommend overall mitigation requirements including acceptable thresholds of impacts that should apply to individual projects.
-However, managing and mitigating impacts at the project level so that they remain below a threshold is the responsibility duty of the individual project developer (which should be monitored via the appropriate regulatory process).
-Managing cumulative impacts beyond the project level will require collaborative actions between multiple parties and will require coordination by a responsible agency or regulator to be successful.
+Through addressing potential cumulative impacts, an SEA can recommend overall mitigation requirements including acceptable thresholds of impacts that should apply to individual projects.
+However, managing and mitigating impacts at the project level so that they remain below a threshold is the responsibility of the individual project developer(s) (which should be monitored via the appropriate regulatory process).
+Managing cumulative impacts beyond the project level requires collaborative actions between multiple parties and coordination by a responsible agency or regulator to be successful.

-1.3 BASIC OBJECTIVES AND PRINCIPLES FOR SEA
+1.4 BASIC OBJECTIVES AND PRINCIPLES FOR SEA

-SEA aims to systematically integrate environmental and social considerations (and their relationship with economic concerns and drivers) into policymaking, planning, and decision-making processes to better ensure that a proposed PPP is compatible with sustainable environmental and social management.
+SEA aims to systematically integrate environmental and social considerations (and their relationship with economic concerns and drivers) into policy-making, planning, and decision-making processes to better ensure that a proposed PPP is compatible with sustainable environmental and social management.
 It aims to support time-efficient and cost-effective development planning by avoiding the need to reassess some issues and impacts at the project level at a time when changes to the overarching policy and planning framework is more difficult (e.g., when an issue or impact was effectively dealt with at a strategic level).

-Early suggestions for SEA principles have been made8 and performance criteria for SEA were developed by IAIA in 20029.
-The latter concentrate primarily on procedural aspects of an effective or good quality SEA.
-Building on these, SEA Guidance developed by the OECD Development Assistance Committee provide a set of SEA principles which have broad support10.
-They recommend that. to be influential and help improve policymaking, planning and decision-taking, an SEA should:
+Early suggestions for SEA principles have been made7 and performance criteria for SEA were developed by IAIA in 2002.8 The latter concentrate primarily on procedural aspects of an effective or good quality SEA.
+Building on these, SEA Guidance developed by the OECD Development Assistance Committee provides a set of SEA principles which have broad support.9 They recommend that, to be influential and help improve policy-making, planning and decision-taking, an SEA should:

 - Establish clear goals; - Be integrated with existing policy and planning structures.
-Ideally the SEA process/steps should be aligned closely with the planning process so that key information is provided at the critical stages of policy-making and planning, in the right (usable) manner and delivered to the appropriate decision-makers to support them in their roles/tasks (see Box 1.2); - Be flexible, iterative and customised to context; - Analyse the potential effects and risks of the proposed PPP, and its alternatives (including the do-nothing' option), against a framework of environmental and social quality (sustainability) objectives, principles and criteria, at an early stage when an agency has greater flexibility; - Such analysis includes identifying environmental and socio-economic impacts (positive and negative; direct, indirect, and cumulative; trans-boundary and other unintended consequences) and proposing mitigation measures for negative potential impacts and to enhance environmental and social management.
-It should identify how to achieve the best environmental and/or social benefits whilst minimising damaging environmental and/or social risks and impacts; - Identify environmental and socio-economic opportunities and constraints;
+Ideally the SEA process/steps should be aligned closely with the planning process so that key information is provided at the critical stages of policy-making and planning, in the right (usable) manner and delivered to the appropriate decision-makers to support them in their roles/tasks (see Box 1.2); - Be flexible, iterative and customised to context; - Analyse the potential effects and risks of the proposed PPP, and its alternatives (including the do-nothing' option), against a framework of environmental and social quality (sustainability) objectives, principles and criteria, at an early stage when all options are still being considered; - Evaluate environmental and socio-economic impacts (positive and negative; direct, indirect, and cumulative; trans-boundary and other unintended consequences) and propose mitigation measures for negative potential impacts and to enhance environmental and social

-8 Sadler and Verheem (1996); and Dalal-Clayton and Sadler (1998)
+7 Sadler and Verheem (1996); and Dalal-Clayton and Sadler (1998)

-9 Available at: C:\IAIA\Pubs\SP1.PDF
+8 Available at: C:\IAIA\Pubs\SP1.PDF

-10 OECD DAC (2006)
+9 OECD DAC (2006)